Move Hard Drive to New Computer without Reinstalling Windows

 Select Backup Image

-4. Select to restore the entire disk or partition from the image file and click "Next".
+4. To restore the entire disk or partition from the image file, select the desired option and click "Next" to proceed.

 Restore Entire Disk or Partition

-5. Select the destination for the disk image that you wish to restore, and then click "Next".
+5. Select the destination for the disk image that you wish to restore, and then click "Next" to proceed with the restoration process.

 Select Destination

-6. You will see the Operation Summary screen, tick the option "Universal Restore", and click "Proceed".
+6. You will see the Operation Summary screen, where you tick the option "Universal Restore" and click "Proceed" to continue.

 Universal Restore